The federal response to Harvey isn’t bad and here’s who you can thank

 Those would include former FEMA director Craig Fugate, now a disaster consultant in Florida, and former ASPR Dr. Nicole Lurie, now at the Indian Health Service.

-“Craig Fugate was one of the most competent administrators in history, and Nicky Lurie was, also.
+“Craig Fugate was one of the most competent administrators in history, and Nicki Lurie was, also.
 Kadlec and Long came into highly functioning agencies and that credit goes to Obama.”

 Fugate said he was not going to second guess his successors.